SajidAzam29/Azure_Project01/README.md

 AzureProject01

 ## Sajid_Azam future ready project
-In this project, I have research about wild trafficking and put some data of illegal hunting of animals and make a dashboard using PowerBI to display the UNDOC.org dataset.
+In this project, I made a research about wild trafficking and put some data of illegal hunting of animals on my website and make a dashboard using PowerBI to display the UNDOC.org dataset.

 # Website Link - https://delightful-mushroom-050559010.1.azurestaticapps.net/